2009 WPA World Ten-ball Championship

 The WPA 10-Ball World Championship 2009 was the second edition of the WPA World 10-ball Championship, the world championship for the discipline of 10-ball pool.
 The event took place from November 25 to 30, 2009.
 The qualification phase was hosted at the Star Billiards Center, in Quezon City while the final tournament which started from May 10, 2011, was hosted at the World Trade Center Manila in Pasay.

-The event was won by Finland's Mika Immonen, defeating Filipino Lee Van Corteza in the final 11–6.
+The event was won by Finland's Mika Immonen, defeating Filipino Lee Vann Corteza in the final 11–6.
 British Darren Appleton was the defending champion, having won the 2008 event, but was defeated by David Alcaide in the quarter-finals.

 Format

 The 128 participating players were divided into 16 groups, in which they competed in a double elimination tournament against each other.
 The remaining 64 players in each group qualified for the final round played in the knockout system.